savonet/book/technology.md

   conventions exist (e.g. CDs use 16 bits integers ranging from -32768 to 32767,
   and 24 bits integers are also common).

-This means lots of data.
+In any case, this means lots of data.
 For instance, an audio sample in CD quality takes 2 bytes (= 16 bits, remember that a byte is 8 bits) for each of the 2 channels and 1 minute of sound is 44100×2×2×60 bytes, which is roughly 10 MB per minute.

 ### Compression

-Because of the above, sound is typically compressed, especially if you want to send it over the internet where the bandwidth, i.e. the quantity of information you can send in a given period of time, matters: it is not unlimited and it costs money.
+Because of the large quantities of data involved, sound is typically compressed, especially if you want to send it over the internet where the bandwidth, i.e. the quantity of information you can send in a given period of time,
+matters: it is not unlimited and it costs money.
 To give you an idea, a typical fiber connection nowadays has an upload rate of 100 megabits per second, with which you can send CD quality audio to roughly 70 listeners only.\SM{je veux bien que quelqu'un vérifie mes calculs...}

 One way to compress audio consists in using the standard tools from coding and information theory: if something occurs often then encode it with a small